210419-USF-BSN-Java/no-name/proposal/Git Guide.md

 2. Push to origin with `git push`
 3. If the change is ready for the world to see on the main branch, make a pull request on Github for teammates to review the change.

-Note: this is a modified version of "Gitflow" with an additional protective layer in the form of a dev branch.